ying-tang/help-documentation/_horizon/launch-instance-from-horizon.md

 ### Steps
 1. Log in to the Horizon dashboard.
 2. Under the **Project** topic, expand **Compute** and click **Instances**.
-If you have existing instances, you can view a list of instances with their details such as name, IP address, and status.
-For information about managing these instances, see [How to manage your instances](#manage-instance).
+If you have existing instances, you can view a list of your instances with their details, such as name, IP address, and status.
+For information about managing your instances, please see [How to manage your instances](#manage-instance).
-3. Click **Launch Instance** on the upper right.
+3. Click **Launch Instance** on the upper right of the dashboard.
 The **Launch Instance** dialog is displayed.

 ![Launch an instance]({{site.baseurl}}/img/launch_instance.png)

-Navigate through the following tabs and provide the values, and click **Launch Instance** on the lower right side of the dialog.
+Navigate through the following tabs and provide the values, then click **Launch Instance** on the lower right side of the dialog.

 ### Values in Launch Instance dialog